Bright Health Transparency of Coverage.

 Enrollee Claim Submission.

 Claims for Covered Health Services from a Non-Network or Non-Participating Provider must be submitted to Us within one year (365 days) from the date of service.
-If your Provider does not file a claim for You, You are responsible for filing the claim within the one-year deadline.
+If the Provider does not file a claim for You, You are responsible for filing the claim within the deadline.
 Claims submitted after the deadline are not eligible for benefit payment or reimbursement.
 If a claim is returned to You because We need additional information, You must resubmit it with the information requested within 90 days of receipt of the request.

 Claims for Covered Health Services from a Non-Network or Non-Participating Provider must be submitted to US within 180 days after the date of the provision of care to the patient by the health care provider and, in the case of health care provider facility claims, within 180 days after the date discharge from the facility.
 Failure to submit a claim within the time required does not invalidate or reduce any claim if it was not reasonably possible for the claimant to file the claim within that time, provided that the claim is submitted as soon as reasonably possible and in no event, except in the absence of legal capacity of the insured, later than one year from the time submittal of the claim is otherwise required.